Axlefublr/YuckLS/README.md

 ✔️ Basic Completions for custom widgets

-❌ Diagnostics and error reporting
+✔️ Basic Diagnostics and error reporting

 ❌ Go to definition for custom widgets and variables